Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 Gross and fine motor skills are both important for the development of physical development in early childhood.
 As children grow, they gain increasing control over their bodies, from the precise movements required for writing and drawing to the larger movements involved in running and climbing.

-Sensory integration also plays a crucial role, as children learn to process and respond to various stimuli in their environment.
+Sensory integration is also important, since children are learning to respond and process stimuli from their environment.
 In addition, developing healthy habits in nutrition and physical exercise during this time can help set the foundation for a lifetime of well-being.

 Methodologies and Approaches to Education